elastic/elastic-ingest-dotnet/src/Elastic.Channels/README.md

 This package serves mainly as a core library with abstract classes and does not ship any useful implementations.

-It ships with a `NoopBufferedChannel` implementation that does nothing in its `Send` implementation for unit test and benchmark purposes.
+It ships with a `NoopBufferedChannel` implementation that does nothing in its `ExporExport implementation for unit test and benchmark purposes.

 ## BufferedChannelBase<>